peteketcham/peteketcham.github.io/content/blog/project-euler.md

 While this is great, it's only a fractional change.
 It rules out just over half of the problem space, but it's still a problem set that grows exponentially with the radius, and not a workable solution.

-We're at about 7/16 of the orignal problem size with this change.
+We're at about 7/16 of the original problem size with this change.
 You can visualize it here in this circle-- the teal square is the first pass, and the blue wedge is the set of unique coordinates translated to the other axes and permutated.

 {{< dynamic-img src="/project-euler/circle-reduction.png" alt="Circle">}}

 ### Setting scope

 After reducing the space by cutting out the center and the corners, we can try and reduce it more by handling translation across the different dimensions.
-For example in a circle, if `(x, y)` is within the cirlce, so is `(x, -y)`, `(-x, y)`, and `(-x, -y)`.
+For example, in a circle, if `(x, y)` is within the circle, so is `(x, -y)`, `(-x, y)`, and `(-x, -y)`.
 If you take care to catch situations where points lie on an axis or are the same value so they aren't double counted (e.g., `(1, 2, 0, 0)` or `(1, 2, 3, 3)`), you can take your match and multiply it by 16 to catch all the different quadrants the coordinates end up in.

 Similarly, you can reduce by the permutations of the coordinates.
 If `(1, 2, 3, 3)` is in the circle, so is `(1, 3, 2, 3)` and `(1, 3, 3, 2)`, and so on.
 If the numbers are all unique, there are 24 different permutations.